Taric Build Guide by Dexiron

 Decent clear speed.

-8.10 fixed most mana struggles in the jungle, but it still can remain an issue.
-Taking Hunter's Potion and Presence of Mind can almost eliminate the problem.
+Taric has mana struggles in the jungle, but taking Presence of Mind can almost eliminate the problem.
+There is still a problem sharing Blue Buff with laners.

 If you can't land the stuns, which take time to learn, you look like an idiot.
 I believe it's one of the hardest CC abilities in the game to hit.
 (See the Stun Section for tips, and no one hits 100%)

 Taric has no mobility.
-Some solutions that work well are: Hextech Flashtraption, Stalker's Blade, Righteous Glory, and Time Warp Tonic.
+Some solutions that work well are: Hextech Flashtraption, Stalker's Blade, Righteous Glory, Shurelya's Reverie, and Dead Man's Plate.
 This is less a problem while ganking because you can proxy your stun.

 You can full heal your mid laner with W and Q while taking Raptors.